The Picts

 The Picts by Tim Clarkson Book PDF Summary

+A British historian explores the mysterious Scottish culture of the Iron Age and Early Middle Ages whose enigmatic symbols adorn standing stones.
 The Picts were an ancient nation who ruled most of northern and eastern Scotland during the Dark Ages.
-Despite their importance in Scottish history they remain shrouded in an aura of myth and misconception.
-IN the ninth century they were absorbed by the kingdom of the Scots and lost their unique identity, their language and their vibrant artistic culture.
-The Pictish nation seemingly vanished, leaving few traces but many unanswered questions.
-The most puzzling of these questions surround the great monuments that still survive in the landscape of modern Scotland: standing stones decorated with incredible skill and covered with enigmatic symbols.
-These stones are the vivid memorials of a powerful and gifted people who have bequeathed no chronicles to tell their story, no sagas to describe the deed of their kings and heroes.
-Pictish history is recorded only in fragments presented by writers whose lords and masters were often bitter enemies of the Picts.
-Here, the various fragments are drawn together to tell the story of this mysterious people from their emergence in Roman times to their eventual disappearance.
+Despite their historical importance, they remain shrouded in myth and misconception.
+Absorbed by the kingdom of the Scots in the ninth century, they lost their unique identity, their language and their vibrant artistic culture.
+Among their few surviving traces are standing stones decorated with incredible skill and covered with enigmatic symbols.
+The Pictish Stones offer some of the few remaining clues to the powerful and gifted people who bequeathed no chronicles to tell the sagas of their kings and heroes.
+In this book, Medieval historian Tim Clarkson pieces together the evidence to tell the story of this mysterious people from their emergence in Roman times to their eventual disappearance.

 The Picts